lord-blueberry/p9-distributed-reconstruction/README.md

 * Change the constant variable P9_DATA_FOLDER and put in the full path of the **p9-data** folder
 * Press F5 to run in Visual Studio

 The file SingleReconstruction/RunningMethods.cs executes the two reconstruction algorithms (serial and parallel coordinate desecnent) on a simulated observation, and on the LMC observation.
 The output is written in the folder SingleReconstruction/bin/(debug or release)/

+### Run on simulated dataset

+The simulated observation consists of two point sources in a small image (256 \* 256 pixels) If a NVIDIA GPU is available, then the serial coordinate descent algorithm will use GPU acceleration.
+The serial coordinate descent algorithm is faster on this dataset than the parallel algorithm.
+The parallel algorithm is configured to not approximate the PSF (psfCutFactor = 1) and cannot efficiently use multiple processors on this dataset.

+### Run on the LMC Dataset

+Warning: 16 GB of RAM are needed to reconstruct this dataset.
+You should run this reconstruction in release mode.
+Calculating the PSF and the dirty image may take several minutes.

+The serial and parallel coordinate descent algorithm use the same configuration as in the comparison in Section 7.4 of the documentation.

 ## Project structure